ZR-1 ZR-1 ZR-1 ZR-1 ZR-1 ZR-1 ZR-1

 - The fuel delivery at wide open throttle is about 6% rich in the stock calibration.
 The fueling is reduced by 3%.

 - The stock calibration retards the ignition spark advance when the intake air temperature is over 90 degrees F. This is revised to 160 degrees and the amount of retard is decreased.

 - The engine control system tends to sense false ignition spark knocks during fast throttle openings at lower engine speeds.
 This can result in a 10 hp power reduction for about a second after the throttle transition.
 To address this, the ignition spark timing knock retard is reduced by 50%.

 - The CAGS (1 to 4 shift) is disabled.
-Also turns off the 1 to 4 shift lamp.
+Also, the 1 to 4 shift lamp is turned off.

 The calibration can be customized for specific requirements.
 For customization details click here.

 The performance calibration AYBKG is based on GM's latest release of the calibration for '90 LT5 engines.
 GM calibration AYBK was released as a service part via Product Service Bulletin 476503, dated February, 1994.
 It was released to address problems with idle fluctuation after a hot restart, increase in idle speed after a hot restart and excessive engine speed during coast down to a stop with the clutch disengaged.

 The factory installed '90 calibration controls the Up-Shift lamp on the cluster.
 I don't know why, but GM disabled the up-shift lamp on the Service Part calibration AYBK.
 Because of that, AYBKG does not use the up-shift lamp.
 The feature can be reactivated to flash the light at any specified engine speed up to 6400 rpm.
 This feature can be added for $50.
 There is no additional cost to add it to a customized calibration.